NathStevo97/certifications-notes/kubernetes/CKAD/07_Services-and-Networking/01_Services.md

   - The pod's network is separate
   - To access the container's contents, could either use a `curl` request to the IP or access via local browser
   - In practice, wouldn't want to have to ssh into the node to access the container's content, you'd want to access it as an "external" user.
-  - Kubernetes service(s) cna be introduced to map the request from a local machine -> node -> pod
+  - Kubernetes service(s) can be introduced to map the request from a local machine -> node -> pod
   - Kubernetes services are treated as objects in Kubernetes like Pods, ReplicaSets, etc.
   - To facilitate external communications, one can use NodePort:
     - Listens to a port on the node